 Not every desk in an organization needs a detector, but they are essential in specific high-traffic or high-risk scenarios:

-• High-Volume Intake: Departments that receive hundreds of files daily from other branches or agencies.
+- High-Volume Intake: Departments that receive hundreds of files daily from other branches or agencies.

-• Shared Workspaces: Environments where files move rapidly between team members working on the same project.
+- Shared Workspaces: Environments where files move rapidly between team members working on the same project.

-USB-Connected Desktop RFID Detectors
+USB-Connected Desktop RFID Detector

-The most common form of localized detection is the USB-connected RFID desktop detectors.
+The most common form of localized detection is the USB-connected desktop RFID detectors.
 These are small, low-profile pads that sit on a desk and plug directly into a workstation, laptop, or tablet.

 Automatic Location Updates